 Everyone is welcome

-This is a potluck get together so bring something to share for dinner or a snack and beverage for the movie.
+This is a potluck get together so bring something to share for dinner or a snack and beverage.

 So sit back and enjoy a classic movie with us!